DPlayer234/houston-tools/README.md

 [bot.media_react.1305620816272166962]
 # the emojis to add
 emojis = ["⭐"]
-# optional. default to true.
+# optional. defaults to true.
 # if true, this configuration will also apply to threads in this channel.
 with_threads = true